 Under the Historical, Prehistorical, and Archaeological Resources Act of 1973 (CRS 24-80-401 to 410), a permit is required to conduct archaeological or paleontological investigations on state lands, which includes city and county as well as any political subdivision of the state.
 Permits can be issued at any time throughout the calendar year but most permits expire the last day of February of the following year.
 Before submitting a permit application, please review the Rules and Procedures for descriptions of the different permit types, minimum qualifications for individuals listed on the permit, and the reporting requirements, among other important information.

-A signed Archaeology and Paleontology Permit Application
+Signed Archaeology and Paleontology Permit Application ONLINE

 End of Year Reports